Student Financial Aid

 Enrollment Verification

 Before aid can be released to the College to cover tuition and any excess refunded to students, attendance in all enrolled classes must be verified by the faculty.
-After the term begins, the faculty continues to monitor attendance and class participation.
-At any point, if a student ceases to meet the guidelines for the course relative to participation and physical presence, the faculty may unofficially withdraw students from classes.
 Any changes in the enrollment status will cause a change in the aid awarded to students.
 Any type of withdrawal either student or faculty initiated up to the 60% point of the term will impact students’ financial aid awards for the term.

 Return of Title IV Funds